ChauhanSRishabh/ChauhanSRishabh/README.md

 Software Developer
 ------------------

-I am a person who believes in working for an organization where I can put to use the skills I learned in my academic career, contribute to meet the organization’s need and achieve the set goals.
-I've worn many hats in my career--programmer, developer, organizer and volunteer.
+I am a Computer Science enthusiast and a Google certified Open-source contributor.
+I have a passion for learning and sharing my knowledge with others.
+I am open to working for an organization where I can put to use the skills I've learnt, learn new skills, contribute to meet the organization’s need and achieve the set goals.

+I've worn many hats in my career -- Programmer, Developer, Organizer and Volunteer.
 As a result, I have a unique ability to manage multi-disciplinary projects and to navigate complex challenges.

 * 🌍  I'm based in Kanpur, Uttar Pradesh, India
 * ✉️  You can reach out to me at [rishabh007singh@gmail.com](mailto:rishabh007singh@gmail.com)
+* 💬 Ask me about: C++, DSA, Competitive Programming
 * 🧠  I'm currently learning Django
-* ⚡  Impossible is nothing
+* ⚡  Let's git it done!

 ### Skills